MDkil/rhajna/README.md

-Rhaja is an opensource phone application, that allow users to share what they eat.
+Rhaja is an opensource phonegap application, that allow users to share what they eat.